ibm-cloud-docs/cephaas/host_mapping.md

 # Create volume mapping for a host
 {: #mapping-vol-to-host}

-You can map one or more volumes to a host by using UI, CLI, API, and Terraform.
+You can map one or more volumes to a host by using UI, CLI, and API.

 Make sure that there are one or more volumes available for mapping to a host.
 {: requirement}